DataBiosphere/data-portal/README.md

 `npm develop`

+The development server can be viewed at:

+`localhost:8000`

 ### Deployment

 Run the following command to build the application:

 `gatsby build`

-The built version can be viewed at:

-`localhost:8000`

 #### Local Production Version